Police delivered a 'beatdown' that killed Tyre Nichols, prosecutor says in trial closing

 The jury also must consider whether the officers were using their “split second judgment” about the force needed to put handcuffs on Nichols after he ran from police.

-Outside the courthouse Wednesday, supporters of Nichols' family stood in a circle for a prayer from Tennessee state Rep. Justin Pearson while holding hands.
+Outside the courthouse, supporters of Nichols' family stood in a circle for a prayer from Tennessee state Rep. Justin Pearson while holding hands.
 They ended the prayer with a chant of “Justice for Tyre.”

-Attorneys for Bean, Haley and Smith rested their cases after each had called experts to try to combat prosecutors' arguments that the officers used excessive force against Nichols, didn't intervene, and failed to tell their supervisors and medical personnel about the extent of the beating.
+Pearson sat next to Nichols' mother, RowVaughn Wells, in court during the closing arguments, putting his hand on her back and rubbing gently to comfort her.

 Nichols died Jan.
 10, 2023, three days after the beating.
 An autopsy report shows Nichols — the father of a boy who is now 7 — died from blows to the head.
 The report describes brain injuries, and cuts and bruises on his head and elsewhere on his body.